edict — What is it?

 Real-time Dashboard

 The project includes a real-time dashboard that provides a comprehensive view of task progress, including status, department assignments, and performance metrics.
-It allows for real-time monitoring and intervention in task execution.
+This dashboard is designed to facilitate oversight and intervention in the task execution process.

 Source: README